Fractured vs. Bruised Tailbones

 If you suspect a tailbone injury, you should always consult with a doctor before performing any exercises to ensure that you do not worsen the problem.
 But if you are suffering only minor pain or have healed and want to continue addressing your tailbone, there are simple stretches you can do at home to encourage proper alignment and strength for the future.

-- Figure 4 stretch: Lie down on your back, raising the knees to the ceiling and keeping your feet flat on the floor.
+• Figure 4 stretch: Lie down on your back, raising your knees to the ceiling and keeping your feet flat on the floor.
 Bend one leg closer to the body, resting the ankle across your other knee.
 Loop your hands around the thigh, pulling it gently to your chest for 30 seconds.
 Repeat on the other side.

 A physical therapist can also provide you with exercises designed for your specific injury.
 To work with an experienced physical therapist and a team of other specialists, you can visit AICA Snellville today.
 With diagnostic imaging on the premises and a team of experts, we will be able to diagnose your tailbone injury and develop a personalized treatment plan based on your needs.